bruceharrison1984/terraform-artillery/readme.md

 ## Features
 - Simultaneously deploy an AWS Lambda to each of the US regions
 - Run a scenario N times against all of the deployed lambdas
+- Run a directory of scenarios N times against all of the deployed lambdas
 - Easily pass environment variables to Lambdas through commandline
 - Clean up all lambdas once testing has finished
 - Cloudwatch logging for deployed lambdas